Are you thinking about building a website or a blog?

 Using the logic above, let’s review an example.
 Let’s say your website is about the importance of eating organic fruits and vegetables.
 Within your website, you have a web page that shows an important study from a high-profile nutritionist in which the data shows the benefits of organic foods versus non-organic foods.

-If your goal is to get more people to eat organic food and this study provides real evidence of the benefits of doing so, then you’re going to want to link to that study from as many other pages within your website as possible.
+If your goal is to get more people to eat organic food and this study by SEO hero’s provides real evidence of the benefits of doing so, then you’re going to want to link to that study from as many other pages within your website as possible.
 This way, no matter where a visitor lands within your site, he can quickly get to your “Study page”.

 As Google’s algorithm crawls your website it will pick up on the fact that your Study page is linked from all other pages within your site.
 Google will take note of that and make your Study page the main page that it serves up to people who are searching for the benefits of eating organic food.